bslew/antabTr/readme.md

 ### What is shared?

 Only wisdom files are being shared.
-Wisdom files are python3 pickled dictionaries containing the name of log file, the input Tsys data and cleaned Tsys data.
+Wisdom files are python3 pickled dictionaries containing the name of log file, the input Tsys (`X` key in the pickled dictionary) data, cleaned Tsys data (`Y` key) and perhaps what is most interesting the indexes of the points that were marked as noise by the user.
+Those, if present are found under `ridx` key in the pickled dictionary.
 The naming of the wisdom files follows convention:

 `yyyy-mm.logfile_prefix.user_name.bbc.awpkl`